 Figure taxable income using the method of accounting regularly used in keeping the association's books and records.
 Generally, permissible methods include cash, accrual, or any other method authorized by the Internal Revenue Code.
-In all cases, the method used must clearly reflect taxable income.
+In all cases, the method used must clearly show taxable income.

-Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year in which (a) all events that determine the liability have occurred, (b) the amount of the liability can be figured with reasonable accuracy, and (c) economic performance takes place with respect to the expense.
+Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year when (a) all events that determine the liability have occurred, (b) the amount of the liability can be figured with reasonable accuracy, and (c) economic performance takes place with respect to the expense.
 There are exceptions for recurring items.
 See section 461(h) and the related regulations for the rules for determining when economic performance takes place.

-Generally, the association must get IRS consent to change the method of accounting used to report taxable income (for income as a whole or any material item).
-To do so, it must file Form 3115, Application for Change in Accounting Method.
-For more information, get Pub.
+To change its method of accounting used to report taxable income (for income as a whole or for any material item) the association must file Form 3115, Application for Change in Accounting Method.
+For more information, see Form 3115 and Pub.
 538, Accounting Periods and Methods.